kantpoll/kantpoll_android/src/main/assets/website/README.md

-Paste the contents of the kantpoll_website repository here.
+Paste the contents of kantpoll_website here.